xoubish/disks/README.md

 ### Fist things first

 Ok before getting excited about realistic disk images, I should learn GANs, and which versions to use.
 I start GAN with MNIST examples from web.
 I will add the learning notebooks in this directory as well.
-Starting with a simple GAN implementation in the tensorflow (no keras). found in "MNIST_tf.ipynb"
+Starting with a simple GAN implementation in the tensorflow.

+I converted my galaxy cutout images in F160W band to MNIST data format, so I can more easily play with GAN codes and test them.
+Issue 1: These take long times on a normal CPU.
+Will use CUDA and numba?! with my GPU instead.
+Issue 2: OS Mojave does not support NVidia GPUs!
+(Learned this June 3rd)

+so best option might be using AWS sagemaker.
+To use tensorflow on AWS, there are some predefined packages and tensorflow can be imported through sagemaker directly.
+However the best option seems to be building my code in a docker container and deploying it into sagemaker afterwards.

+So here I am learning about containers now (June 5th)!